The Sentinel Mission: A global mission of community and exploration

 Curiosity, Unity, Discovery

-The Sentinel Mission is a challenge to circumnavigate the global ocean following nautical rules by an underwater robot.
-The mission’s goal is demonstrate novel new technology develop by Teledyne Marine Inc and promote curiosity this ocean planet.
-The mission will use the newly developed Teledyne Marine’s new Sentinel autonomous underwater vehicle (AUV).
-Our vision is to use this mission to build global unity and contribute to scientific discoveries with a goal to improve community resilience and inspire a sustainable relationship with our world’s oceans.
+The Sentinel Mission will try to circumnavigate the global ocean following nautical rules by an underwater robot.
+The goal is to demonstrate new technology developed by Teledyne Marine Inc and promote curiosity of the ocean planet.
+The mission will use the newly developed Teledyne Marine’s Sentinel autonomous underwater vehicle.
+Our our goal is to build global unity, contribute scientific discoveries, and inspire a sustainable relationship with our world’s oceans.

 WHO WILL MAKE THIS HISTORY?